AdobeDocs/photoshop-api-docs/README.md

 ## /documentOperations (Making PSD edits and renders)

 Once you have your PSD file's JSON manifest you can use it to make layer and/or document level edits to your PSD and then generate new renditions with the changes.
-Depending on the type of changes desired you will pass in either all or a subset of the JSON manifest to `/documentOperations` as represented in the request body's `options.layers` argument.
+You can pass in either all or a subset of the JSON manifest to `/documentOperations` as represented in the request body's `options.layers` argument.
+In other words you can choose to pass `options.layers` as a flat array of only the layers that you wish to act upon and can, if desired, leave out the rest.

-The layer id is used by the service to identify the correct layer to edit in your PSD.
-All operations except for adding a new layer require the layer ID to be present in the layer object.
-You can choose to pass `options.layers` as a flat array of only the layer objects to be edited or the entire JSON manifest tree.
+The layer id or layer name are used by the service to identify the correct layer to operation upon in your PSD; Note that adding a new layer does not require the ID to be included, the service will generate a new layer id for you.

-### The operations object
+### The add, edit and delete objects

-The `operations` object is how you communicate that you'd like action taken on that particular layer object.
-All other layers passed into the API will be ignored.
+The `add`, `edit`, `move` and `delete` blocks are how you communicate that you'd like action taken on that particular layer object.
+Any layer block passed into the API that is missing the one of these attributes will be ignored.

 ### Example 1: Making a simple edit (to a text layer)

 In this example we will be editing a single text layer from Example.psd.
 We are only including a single layer object in the `options.layers` array.
 We will be editing layer id 412 from the `/documentManfest` examples above and making the following requests:

-- NEW KEYWORD TO INDICATE AN EDIT: The `operations.edit` key is included in layer id 412
+- NEW KEYWORD TO INDICATE AN EDIT: The `edit` key is included in layer id 412
 - CHANGE LAYER POSITION: The layer's top and left will be set to 0,0
 - CHANGE FONT SIZE: The font size will be reduced from 36 to 24 pixels
 - CHANGE TEXT CONTENT: The text string will be changed to "Inspire your customers’ creativity."